 The effectiveness of any company’s data warehouse hinges upon the information contained therein.
 As such, it should only consist of information that supports the goals and strategy that the company has set.
 The role of the team therefore, is to keenly organize this information in a manner that makes it easy to retrieve, analyze and draw conclusions from.

-When sourcing for new data warehousing professionals, Chicago recruiters are keen to observe whether the candidate is able to notice details that would otherwise escape people’s attention.
+When sourcing for new data warehousing professionals, Houston recruiters are keen to observe whether the candidate is able to notice details that would otherwise escape people’s attention.
 Besides this, the recruitment professional is also very interested in what the candidate is likely to do with the small details once they’ve noticed them.